Travel Guide to Lamu Island in Kenya

 From the airport, it’s a short boat ride over to Lamu Island.
 Transfers can be arranged via your hotel, or you can organise them when you arrive, as there are usually touts and boats waiting.

 You could get a bus or drive to the coast and leave your car in Mokowe (you still need to get a boat over to Lamu), however, it’s advised not to drive due to safety issues in the region.
-Plus, it’s not advisable to leave your car unattended.
+Plus, it’s not advisable to leave your car unattended either!

 When to Visit Lamu Island

-You can visit Lamu at any time of the year, however the dry seasons run from July to October (cooler) and January to February (hotter and more humid).
+You can visit Lamu at any time of the year, however the dry seasons run from July to October (cooler) and December to February (hotter and more humid).
 May is usually the most rainy month.
-December is usually very busy due to the festive season.
+December/January is usually very busy but b due to the festive season.

 Where to Stay on Lamu